ChristophB/SOLID/README.md

 ## General information:

 This is a Drupal 8 Module to import nodes and taxonomies into Drupal, using the available API.
-The module is still in development but is already capable of importing a JSON or OWL file.
+The module is capable of importing a JSON or OWL file.

 Idea is to enable users to upload a file containing all information about nodes and their relations.
 The module will then import all contained information with the Drupal 8 API.